shalinimoorthy29/Computational-Biology/002_Differential Gene Expression Analysis Using DESeq2/README.md

 ## Required R Packages
 This analysis relies on the following R packages:
 - **DESeq2**: For differential expression analysis of RNA-Seq data.
-- **tidyverse**: A collection of R packages used for data manipulation and visualization.
+- **tidyverse**: A collection of R packages used for data manipulation and visualisation.
-- **ggplot2**: For creating visualizations such as MA and volcano plots.
+- **ggplot2**: For creating visualisations such as MA and volcano plots.
 - **readr**: For reading CSV files into R.

 ## Analysis Stages